Sunday, 28 December 2025

 In summer, when the roses bloomed

-I would walk up there to look for my favourite
+I would walk up there by the big privet hedge

-And bend down to smell the soft floppy petals
+And bend down to breathe in the scent of the soft floppy petals

 round the heart of